The axiom system of classical harmony: Convergence area of a key. Functions and tonality

 The degree I triad is called the \emph{tonic main triad} of the key $T$, the degree IV one is the \emph{subdominant main triad} and the degree V one is the \emph{dominant main triad}. \emph{Authentic step} means two different things in classical harmony.
 On the one hand, modulation (key change) to the one fifth higher key (the \emph{dominant} key), without changing the type of key.
 Among triads this means a V$\to$I or I$\to$IV type chord progression.
 On the other hand, function change $D \to T$ in a certain key in general.
 Similarly, \emph{plagal step} means two things.
 On the one hand modulation to the one fifth lower ---the \emph{subdominant}--- key, and among triads making a I$\to$V or IV$\to$I step, on the other hand function change $T \to D$ in certain key.

 A \emph{cadence} is a chord progression consisting of at least two chords that is considered to be appropriate for finishing a piece.
-In view of this, we can call the dominant$\to$tonic or tonic$\to$subdominant steps \emph{authentic cadences} and the tonic$\to$dominant and subdominant$\to$tonic steps \emph{plagal cadences} in certain cases.
+In view of this, in certain cases, we will call the dominant$\to$tonic and tonic$\to$subdominant steps \emph{authentic cadences} and the tonic$\to$dominant and subdominant$\to$tonic steps \emph{plagal cadences}.
 In a given key, a \emph{complete authentic cadence} is a chord progression with $T \to S \to D \to T$ function sequence, while a \emph{complete plagal cadence} is a chord progression with $T \to D \to S \to T$.
 It is a well-known fact that complete authentic cadences are the most applicable for finishing a piece, for which there are many arguments, but it is hard to get a full explanation, cf. \cite[Section 5.11]{benson}.
 Most of the classical, romantic and also recent popular music is based on $D \to T$ resolutions, supported by complete authentic cadences using the function $S$.

+In the following, we present local and global notions of strong, \emph{functional tonality}.
+We already have all notions that we need in order to define tonality in a given point.
+The idea of this definition is to assign a key $T$ to the point as a limit, requiring that all three functions of $T$ occur in the vicinity of the point. \begin{definition}[Local tonality with a given key.]
+Let $M$ be a (not by all means homophonic) four-part piece and $t$ an accumulation point of $\mathrm{Dom}~M$. $M$ is \emph{tonal} in the point $t$ \emph{with key} $T$ if there is a connected open neighbourhood $U$ of $t$ such that $V=(U \setminus \lbrace t \rbrace) \cap \mathrm{Dom}~M$, $M(x)$ satisfies the following conditions: \begin{enumerate} \item[(i)] $M$ is weakly tonal with key $T$ in every point of $V$, \item[(ii)] $M[V]=\lbrace M(x) \vert~x \in V \rbrace$ contains at least one chord from \emph{all functions} of $T$, \item[(iii)] if $t \notin \mathrm{Int~Dom}~M$, then only triad-valued points of $\mathrm{Dom}~M$ accumulate to $t$. \end{enumerate} \end{definition}

-In the following, we present strong, \emph{functional tonality}.
-For this, we need to provide our first axiom of classical harmony, in particular about \emph{modulations}.
+In order to define tonality of an entire piece, we need to provide our first axiom of classical harmony, in particular about \emph{modulations}.